 4. Find Wi-Fi Hotspots Anywhere With WeFi

 Now here’s a secret for parents considering purchasing a Windows Mobile device for their kid, but unsure about the expensive monthly data charge.
 Another alternative is to do what many mobile laptop users do – go hunting for Wi-Fi hot spots.

-WeFi offers a useful Wi-Fi map tool on their website displaying free Wi-Fi networks near you.
+WeFi offers a useful [NO LONGER WORKS] Wi-Fi map tool on their website displaying free Wi-Fi networks near you.
 Just have a look at the Boston area for example – no problem finding free Internet access there!

 The application, installed on the mobile device, has a nice, simple interface and is easy to use.
 After installation, it includes a status display on the “desktop” that shows the current wi-fi network that’s connected as well as the connection status.